Last Updated on

 Leasing is also much faster than raising venture capital or borrowing from a bank, so you can quickly procure equipment without extended, drawn-out lead times.
 You can learn more about equipment leasing here.

 Beyond money for the lab, equipment, and staff, you’ll also want to establish funds for overhead expenses, insurance, accounting fees, and legal fees.

 You’ll also want to prepare for funding sources as the lab grows.
 Beyond VC and grants, the Small Business Administration (SBA) offers loan options for small businesses that meet certain criteria.
 Your area of research also influences financing opportunities in terms of the available grants.

 Opting for used equipment can be tempting, since buying new equipment can easily cost hundreds of thousands or even millions of dollars.
-However, used equipment comes with the risk of equipment malfunction or failure.
-The auction style approach can provide great deals, but if the equipment fails shortly after your purchase, you’re out of luck.
+But, used equipment comes with the risk of equipment malfunction or failure.
+Lab equipment auctions can provide great deals, but if the equipment fails shortly after your purchase, you’re out of luck.

 Any successful business, not just a lab startup, will need a team of advisors to help manage it.
-Beyond the lab itself, there are many other functions that must run smoothly, such as human resources, accounting, legal, and insurance.
+Beyond lab management and the lab itself, there are many other functions that must run smoothly, such as human resources, accounting, legal, and insurance.

 In the beginning, it’s perfectly fine to hire outside consultants or contractors to address these needs.
 As the lab grows, however, it may be necessary to convert these to in-house positions.
-If you operate in an incubator facility, you may have access to shared business management services.
+If you operate in an biotech incubator, you may have access to shared business management services.